daniyal-fahim/Compilor-Construction-Project/04_charts.md

-# Charts and Diagrams: LogicEval Compiler
+# Charts and Diagrams: LogicHorizon Compiler

 ## 1. Introduction

-This document provides visual representations of the LogicEval compiler's architecture, workflows, and internal structures.
+This document provides visual representations of the LogicHorizon compiler's architecture, workflows, and internal structures.
 These diagrams illustrate the compilation pipeline, data transformations, parsing algorithms, and execution flows to provide a comprehensive visual understanding of the system.

 ---